top of page

 • The Human Rights Campaign’s Advocate for Equality Award

-• The Desert Business Association’s Outstanding Community Service Leader Award
+• Two-time recipient of the Desert Business Association’s Outstanding Community Service Leader Award

 • LA Blade’s Desert Visibility Award

-These awards and honors represent Ron’s lifelong commitment and passion for many causes he supports and his history of civic engagement culminating in his run for Palm Springs City Council in 2022.
+These awards and honors represent Ron’s lifelong commitment and passion for many causes he supports and his history of civic engagement culminating in service as Palm Springs Mayor and Councilmenter.

 Recognized in the Community